#31. I yank the preliminary hearing from where it cowered in secrecy between notebooks and cookbooks.

 Here’s the drill:

-They’re a team.
+Like I said, tandem.
 It’s how they do everything.

 Isabel Scheherazade, question-asker (finally!!)